BIO

-In addition to photography, Lauren is available to serve as a consultant and content creator for local and international NGO’s, nonprofits and advocacy organizations, with a focus on building more sustainable practices for keeping families together.
+In addition to photography, Lauren is available to serve as a communications consultant for local and international NGO’s, nonprofits and advocacy organizations, with a focus on building more sustainable practices for uplifting communities and keep families together through education, healthcare, and economic development.

 Lauren is based in Ohio and is available for commissions and collaborations worldwide.
 She speaks English and Haitian Creole.